A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Computational Results

 and that the NN policy {\em beats} a benchmark if the estimated benchmark cost is at least $1\%$ more than the estimated NN cost, i.e.,

-On the current hardware configuration, it takes approximately one to two hours to simulate a single trace in 12 dimensions, and roughly three to four hours in 50 dimensions.
-In 12 dimensions, neural network training completes in under two hours, whereas in 50 dimensions, it takes about five hours.
+{On our hardware, each neural network training takes roughly 2.5 hours in 12 dimensions and 4 hours in 50 dimensions. {On a single CPU, the performance simulations take roughly 6 hours in 12 dimensions and 10 hours in 50 dimensions.} Computation time thus grows only modestly with the problem dimension and does not exhibit exponential growth in $d$.
+This is also because we use neural networks whose capacity scales modestly with the problem dimension (e.g., three hidden layers for the 12-dimensional instances and four for the 50-dimensional instances).
 Further implementation details, such as machine configurations, programming language, and software packages, are described in Appendix~\ref{app:B_material}.
-Our code is available at \url{https://github.com/wvaneeke/StochasticJRP}.
+Precise training and simulation times for each instance are reported in Appendix~\ref{app:B_configs}.} Our code is available at \url{https://github.com/wvaneeke/DeepSJRP}.

 Before presenting the computational results in detail, we first summarize the main findings.
 Overall, the NN policy performs strongly and often surpasses the benchmarks by a significant margin. {Across the 36 high-dimensional test problems (27 in dimension twelve and 9 in dimension fifty), it matches or beats the best benchmark, and does so by a clear margin in most medium- to high-variability cases.} In all seven two-dimensional test problems, the performance gap between the NN policy and the MDP solution is within $1\%$, and the NN policy structure closely aligns with that of the MDP, suggesting that the NN policy learns the optimal policy in low dimensions.
 We now proceed to the detailed results. }